english-blog/english-blog.github.io/_posts/2013-01-24-the-thrive-diet-the-whole-foods-way-to-losing-weight-reducing-stress-and-staying-healthy-for-life-brendan-brazier-book-review.md

 **Number of Pages:** 288 Pages
 **Language:** English

 A Vegan book review from a voracious meat eater?.
 Yeah.
 I had the assumption that meat eaters are stronger and have more endurance than vegans.
 I always assumed that vegans lack protein from plant based diet.
-Until, I saw this [video]({{site.url}}/cooked-food-vs-raw-vegan-food/) and heard that the author of this book Brendan Brazier, is an Ironman athlete, who lives on 100% plant based diet.
-Whoohooh... (*An Ironman Triathlon is a race consisting of a 2.4-mile (3.86 km) swim, a 112-mile (180.25 km) bicycle ride and a marathon 26.2-mile (42.2 km) run, raced in that order and without a break.*)
+Until, I saw this [video]({{site.url}}/cooked-food-vs-raw-vegan-food/) and heard that the author of this book Brendan Brazier, is an Iron man athlete, who lives on 100% plant based diet.
+Whoohooh... (*An Iron man Triathlon is a race consisting of a 2.4-mile (3.86 km) swim, a 112-mile (180.25 km) bicycle ride and a marathon 26.2-mile (42.2 km) run, raced in that order and without a break.*)

 A raw vegan food eater, Brendan can complete this race within 9 hours (on par with the worlds best athletes, who eat meat and supplements).
 This intrigued me so much that I decided to try this diet for three months.
 Let's measure this book's claims after three months.
 Let's see the gist of what this is book has in store for us.